How do I extend my Skilled Worker visa?

 - 10 points for Maintenance, although you do not need to prove that you can maintain yourself and your family financially

 - 10 points for the English Language criteria, since you should have provided evidence of your eligibility as part of your first application

 How do I apply for a Skilled Worker visa extension?

 For a successful Skilled Worker visa extension application, first of all, your employer needs to apply for a new unrestricted Certificate of Sponsorship.
-Once this has been granted, you can apply for a visa renewal within three months from the release of the Certificate of Sponsorship, or 60 days before your current leave to remain expires.
+Once this has been granted, you can apply for a full skilled worker visa route renewal within three months from the release of the Certificate of Sponsorship, or 60 days before your current leave to remain expires.

 If you fail to apply for an extension before your Skilled Worker visa expires, you risk overstaying your immigration status.
 This can impact any future applications to the Home Office, or even result in deportation from the UK.

 If applicable, you must apply for a Dependent Visa extension at the same time as your Skilled Worker visa renewal request.

 Skilled Worker visa extension and change of employment

-If you wish to change employment and renew your Skilled Worker visa, your new employer first needs to issue you a new Certificate of Sponsorship (CoS).
+If you wish to change employment and renew your Skilled Worker visa, your current visa expires and new employer first needs to issue you a new Certificate of Sponsorship (CoS).

-If you are staying employed by the same sponsor, but your role is changing, you need to submit a change of employment application if:
+If you are staying employed by the very same employer or sponsor, but your role is changing, you need to submit a change of employment application if:

 - Your core duties have changed, and a new Standard Occupational Classification (SOC) applies

 - Although the same SOC code applies, your new salary is less than the appropriate rate

 - You are changing from a job that is currently on the Shortage Occupation List to one which is not

 - Your job and core duties change within the same SOC code, provided your pay remains the same